just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Quiz-App-Projects-Loops-with-Lists.rst

 	<td valign="top">
 		<div><b>Learning Objectives:</b>&nbspI will learn to</div>
 		<ul>
-		<li>count right/wrong answers using a list to keep track of which questions have already been answered</li>
+		<li>count right and wrong answers using a list to keep track of which questions have already been answered</li>
 		<li>use loops with lists and standard algorithms to enhance my app</li>
 		<li>manipulate lists in pseudocode using the insert, append, and length procedures</li>
 		<li>design and implement my own custom quiz app features</li>